ESCIP/escip.github.io/intro.md

 Join us ✨
 ^^^

 Interested in contributing?
-We have a Slack chanel with 70+ faculty
+Join our Slack chanel with a network of over 70+ faculty.

 :::